- Who are ‘partners’ ?

 Applicants should first of all read the English language guidance.

-- are a national of a majority English speaking country listed in Appendix FM paragraph GEN.1.6 (under the ‘General’ heading), or
+- are a national of a majority English speaking country listed in paragraph GEN.1.6 (under the family members heading).

-- are exempt from the English language requirement under Appendix FM E-ECP.4.2.
+- are exempt from the English language requirement under paragraph E-ECP.4.2 (see list below).

 The applicant is exempt from the English language requirement under E-ECP.4.2 if at the date of application: